GENI-NSF/geni-tools/doc/omni-design-notes.md

 API v1 and v2 (http://groups.geni.net/geni/wiki/CommonFederationAPIv2).
 Currently it hard codes some assumptions that should be done dynamically using information from `GetVersion` (like whether the CH supports projects).
+Note that each 'framework' represents a different clearinghouse API.
+These differences are hidden by Omni behind `chhandler`.
+It would be nice if there were a way to directly call the individual framework APIs.

 ## `chhandler`
-`chhandler` supports calls to the clearinghouse: get a user or slice credential, create or renew a slice, list aggregates, list a user's slices or projects, etc. Each call parses the commandline arguments (not options) itself.
+`chhandler` supports calls to the clearinghouse: get a user or slice credential, create or renew a slice, list aggregates, list a user's slices or projects, etc. The supported calls are necessarily a subset of the functionality that any given framework / clearinghouse API supports.
+Each call parses the commandline arguments
+(not options) itself.
 Calls to the proper framework to do the clearinghouse call are typically wrapped in `_do_ssl` to support automatic retry.

 ## `amhandler`
 `amhandler` supports calls to aggregates, including all AM APIv2, v2,